Sage-Bionetworks-Workflows/cwl-workflow-template/README.md

 1. In the CWL tools, change the docker version to use that tag, and create a commit like "Update docker version in cwl tools in preparation for minor release"
 1. Run the tagging commmand: `git tag v0.2.0`
 1. Push the tag: `git push --tags`

-Whether you use the release script or create a manual tag, a tag push activates the `tag-ci.yaml` action instead of the `ci.yaml` action, and builds the docker image tagged with the release version number.

 #### Branch Versioning
 Optionally, you can set up your repository for running the CI action on pushes